 Calculating Sling Legs

-Question #1: What size of wire rope slings do we need?
+Question #1: What size wire rope slings are necessary for this setup?

-Facts: Spreader bar length is 8’.
-The weight of the load, bar and rigging gear will be 12,000 lbs.
+Facts: The spreader bar measures 8 feet in length, and the total weight of the load, bar, and rigging gear is 12,000 lbs.

-Solution #1: Since we want to rig the load at a 90 degree angle or less, we can look in the 90 degree column on the rated capacity card and find what size of wire rope meets or exceeds 12,000 lbs.
-We find that the sling legs will need to be made of at least ¾” wire rope.
+Solution #1: To rig the load at a 90-degree angle or less, we can refer to the 90-degree column on our rated capacity card.
+Here, we find that for the sling weight capacity the sling legs must be made of at least ¾” wire rope to safely support the weight of 12,000 lbs.

-Question #2: What is the minimum length for these slings?
+Question #2: What is the minimum length required for these slings?

-Facts: A quick calculating formula has been included at the bottom of the rated capacity card.
+Facts: A practical calculating formula is included at the bottom of the rated capacity card.

-SLING LENGTH is the minimum length of sling needed from the crane hook to the sling’s connection or contact point on the load.
+SLING LENGTH represents the minimum distance from the crane hook to the sling’s connection point on the load.

-LOAD WIDTH (or length) is the distance between the load’s shackle (connection) points or load edges.
+LOAD WIDTH (or length) refers to the space between the load’s shackle connection points or edges.

-MULTIPLIER is the number located at the bottom of each degree angle column, and is used in the formula according to which angle (60, 90, 120) the slings form when installed.
+MULTIPLIER is the value found at the bottom of each degree angle column, which is used in the formula based on the angle formed by the slings (60, 90, or 120 degrees).

 Sling Length = Load Width x Multiplier